GRNCheetah/CS5600-Project/README.md

 With the `--publish` flag, TCP port 80 in the container is mapped to port 8080 on the Docker host.
 Visit http://localhost:8080 to see the web server.

 The container can be stopped with the `docker stop project-web-server` command and removed with the `docker rm project-web-server` command.

+## Running the Flask Application

+Install `flask` if necessary:

+`$ pip install flask`

+Simply run the application from the command line:

+`$ python server.py`

+Navigate to `localhost:5000` in your browser to view the application